 You can expect changes in participants over a period of time.

 2. Inter-rater Reliability

-- Note: Inter-rater reliability is very crucial in research which includes observation technique.
+- Note: Inter-rater reliability is very crucial in research which includes observation techniques.
 In other words, inter-rater reliability is essential in studies where you intend to collect facts through observing things.

 Inter-rater reliability: Example

-Some techniques which you can adopt for improving inter-rater reliability is:
+Some techniques which you can adopt for improving inter-rater reliability are:

 - Set proper criteria for analyzing the way you will rate different variables.

 - In case a number of investigators are observing similar things then you need to make sure that all researchers have information and access to training.